-On the 25th and 26th of the month, $(b/a)r^2$ reaches its highest values, over 11 on the 25th and a more modest level of over 2 on the 26th.
+On 25 and 26 February, $(b/a)r^2$ reaches its highest values, over 11 on 25 February and a more modest level of over 2 on 26 February.
 There is no clear double high water on these days, though.
 Instead the tide is confused with no clear semi-diurnal pattern (Fig. 4).
-Closer inspection of the tides on these days (using plots equivalent to Fig. 5) shows that on the 25th the diurnal and quarter diurnal tides are dominant: There is certainly no double high water in the semi-diurnal tide on this day.
-The

-- 5 situation on the 26th is more complicated.
+Closer inspection of the tides on these days (using plots equivalent to Fig. 5) shows that on 25 February the diurnal and quarter diurnal tides are dominant - there is certainly no double high water in the semi-diurnal tide on this day.
+The situation on 26 February is more complicated.
 The diurnal tide is the largest component on this day.
-If the diurnal tide is removed from the reconstruction and a tidal curve is drawn as the sum of the D2, D4 and D6 harmonics, then a double high water can be seen in both the morning and afternoon.
+If the diurnal tide is removed from the reconstruction and a tidal curve is drawn as the sum of the D2, D4, and D6 harmonics, then a double high water can be seen in both the morning and afternoon.
 The predictor is therefore doing a reasonable job, within its limitations, throughout the fortnight of the observations.
 When the parameter $(b/a)r^2$ has a value less than about 1, no double high water is formed because the higher harmonic is too weak.
-When it has a value greater than about 10, then again no double high water is formed - 10 because the higher harmonic is too strong.
+When it has a value greater than about 10, then again no double high water is formed because the higher harmonic is too strong.
 Between these limiting values, double high waters, or at least a tidal stand, are likely to be observed, provided they are not obscured by the presence of other harmonics.